MetPX/sarracenia/doc/Admin.rst

 MetPX-Sarracenia is only a light wrapper/coating around AMQP.

-- A MetPX-Sarracenia pump is a python AMQP application that uses an (rabbitmq) broker to co-ordinate SFTP and HTTP client data transfers, and accompanies a web server (apache) and sftp server (openssh) on the same user-facing address.
+- A MetPX-Sarracenia data pump is a python AMQP application that uses a (rabbitmq) broker to co-ordinate SFTP and HTTP client data transfers, and accompanies a web server (apache) and sftp server (openssh), often on the same user-facing address.

 - Wherever reasonable, we use their terminology and syntax.
   If someone knows AMQP, they understand.
 If not, they can research.

   - Users configure a *broker*, instead of a pump.
+  - by convention, the default vhost '/' is always used.
+Use of other vhosts is untested.
   - users explicitly can pick their *queue* names.
   - users set *subtopic*,
   - topics with dot separator are minimally transformed, rather than encoded.